koalalab-inc/bolt/README.md

 ![Bolt](assets/imgs/bolt-header-light.png#gh-light-mode-only)
 ![Bolt](assets/imgs/bolt-header-dark.png#gh-dark-mode-only)
-# Transparent Egress Gateway for Github hosted runners.
+# Transparent Egress Gateway for GitHub hosted runners.

-*Transparent Egress Gateway for GitHub hosted runners packaged as a GitHub Action.*

 Bolt is a transparent egress gateway that can be used to control the egress traffic from GitHub hosted runners.
 It is packaged as a GitHub Action, which means you can easily add it to your workflows and start controlling the egress traffic from your pipelines.